Introduction to Indexes in Hive

 - Indexing in Hive helps in case of traversing large data sets and also while building a data model.

-- Indexing can be done for external tables or views, except for the case where data is present in S3.
+- Indexing can be done for external tables or views, except when data is present in S3.

 This is a guide to Indexes in Hive.
-Here we discuss the introduction, why do we need Indexes, different operations perform on Hive and advantages.
+Here we discuss the basic concept, why do we need Indexes, different operations perform on Hive and advantages.
 You can also go through our other related articles to learn more–